-Yep.
-Woody Guthrie’s well-known song “This Land is Your Land” started out as “God Blessed America,” his response to Irving Berlin.
-And, ironically, it is now almost as famous and iconic as Berlin’s “God Bless America.”
+That’s right.
+Woody Guthrie’s well-known song “This Land is Your Land” started out as “God Blessed America,” his musical answer to Irving Berlin.
+And, ironically, it is now almost as famous and iconic as Berlin’s song “God Bless America.”

-* * * * * *
+* * * * * * * * * *